 Trying to sort through a hodgepodge of elements and endless choices doesn’t help answer that.
 In fact, consumer behavior research shows that when faced with too many choices, people often just disengage.
 That’s why so many sites have high bounce rates.

 Limit the number of choices on your home page and you’ll have better click-through rates.
 Besides, people don’t judge your entire operation by the homepage, but they DO judge your website from that.
 So you better make a good first impression.

 The objective of the homepage isn’t to make the sale, it’s to open the door and lure them in.
 It should entice people to click in and poke around, just as a good cover entices people to thumb through a magazine.

-The art of the tease is about leading people deeper and deeper into your site, until they find just what they’re looking for.
+The art of the tease is about leading people deeper and deeper into your site, until they find just what they’re looking for or do what you want them to do.
 You want to build in a sense of discovery and drama, revealing a little more at each level.
 Far too many websites just lay it all out, right there on the homepage.

 Here’s another way to look at it… Imagine that you have a brick & mortar store in the world’s most popular mall.
 Your front window display is the equivalent of your homepage.
 You don’t shove everything you’ve got into that little window, you choose a few really tasty items and tease them for more.
 Like Victoria’s Secret.

 You want shoppers to stop in their tracks, admire your presentation, and then walk in the door.
 That’s the objective.
 Same with your homepage.

 Get them in.
 Lead them to what they’re looking for.
 And make the sale!
 Just don’t try doing it all on the home page.

 For more on effective website design and strategic homepage planning, try this post:

 If you’d like a free assessment of your current site, give us a call.
 541-815-0075.